MyNameisBram/Bram-Tunggala/index.md

 #### Atlanta, GA - Partner, Head of Operations and Trader
 **Jan 2018 - Sep 2018**

-Responsible for trading  operations, portfolio management  and execution, assist portfolio construction on equities and equity options.
-Responsible for managing institutional  partner relationships.
-Collaborate with CIO on research, trade ideas, and products.
-Contributes to  business development, marketing, social media content and overall vision of the company.
-Managed and created internal database.
-Communicated critical data/information to partners and  clients  to ensure best practice and result.
++ Responsible for trading operations, portfolio management and trade execution
++ Assisted portfolio construction on equities and equity options
++ Managed and communicated with institutional partner relationships
++ Collaborated with CIO on research, trade ideas, products and market letter construction
++ Organized internal data and created systems

 ### [Peachcap](https://peachcap.com/)
 #### Atlanta, GA - Head of Technical Analysis and Trader
 **Feb 2017 - Jan 2018**

-Reports directly to CIO, CEO and Investment Committee.
-Responsible for portfolio construction (equities and options), market letter construction, data screening and time sensitive research material.
-Generates equity / index options for covered call and custom collars for portfolios and clients.
-Portfolio manager for in house Index Options Strategy.
-Trades Institutional SMA, and in house SMA strategies.
-Communicated critical data/information to department heads to ensure best practice and outcome.
++ Responsible for portfolio construction (equities and options), and market letter construction
++ Generated equity / index options for covered call and custom collars for portfolios and clients
++ Traded Institutional SMA, and in house SMA strategies, and managed in house Index options Strategy
++ Communicated critical data/information to department heads to ensure best practice and outcome
++ Presented weekly/monthly reports to investment committee

 ### [Peachcap](https://peachcap.com/)
 #### Atlanta, GA - Equity Research Analyst and Junior Trader
 **Oct 2016 - Feb 2017**

-Researched equities with a base of Graham and Dodd Security Analysis.
-Equity screening using sell / buy side research and other publicly available information (regulatory filings).
-Assists in portfolio construction (equities), data screening and time sensitive research material.
++ Researched equities with a base of Graham and Dodd Security Analysis
++ Equity screening using sell / buy side research and other publicly available information (regulatory filings)
++ Assisted in portfolio construction (equities), data screening and time sensitive research material

 ### Self-employed
 #### Atlanta, GA
 **Oct 2015 - Oct 2016**

-Managed personal portfolio, income generating strategy, using equity options.
++ Managed personal portfolio, income generating strategy, using equity options.

 ### [Formcase](https://www.formcase.com/)
 #### Atlanta, GA - North American Operations and Sales Manager
 **Aug 2009 - Oct 2015**

-Generated 60% of sales to breakthrough $1MM of revenue.
-Managed  North American operations for global furniture manufacturing company.
-Reported directly to CEO, and directly managed plant managers to achieve the highest quality product.
-Oversaw financial management and logistics, and created systems to improve information flow, planning and logistics management.
++ Generated 60% of sales, breaking $1MM of revenue for North America
++ Managed North American operations and communicated with clients to ensure prompt deliveries and satisfaction
++ Reported to executives, and collaborated with plant managers to achieve timely deliverables
++ Created systems to improve information flow, planning and logistics management

 ### Education/Certification
 - Flatiron School: Data Science Immersive